Let's have a look at how roughly 9,000 US companies with EcoVadis ratings measure up against our benchmarks and peers in North America and Europe.

 Average overall and theme scoring for companies in the US (2019 and 2023)

-The first rating baselines show there is still much work to be done across value chains.
+As noted above, the first sustainability rating baselines show there is still much work to be done across value chains.
 The typical company entering the EcoVadis network has a relatively low level of maturity across our assessment themes.
 However, the data also shows that companies rated multiple times are making measurable progress on a broad spectrum of sustainability challenges, including decarbonization.

 Europe leads the way, with 33% of its companies performing at an Intermediate level on carbon or above – this drops to 23% for North America.
 While the US and Canada have the same percentage of companies at the Advanced and Leader levels (6%) as Europe, nearly half (48%) still have Insufficient carbon management.
 The share of companies in the high-risk ranges emphasizes the need for more targeted improvement efforts.